zedlopez/ifm/Writing with Inform.md

 	A brother in law is a kind of man.
 The plural of brother in law is brothers in law.

-We are allowed to define more than one plural for the same singular text, and for the names of things, rooms or kinds, all alternative versions will be used interchangeably.
-(For instance, Inform defines both "people" and "persons" as plurals of "person".)
+We are allowed to define more than one `plural of` the same singular text, and for the names of things, rooms or kinds, all alternative versions will be used interchangeably.
+(For instance, Inform defines both `people` and `persons` as plurals of `person`.)

 ## Kinds of value {KINDSVALUE}

 ^^{kinds: of value <-- |enumerated value} ^^{kinds: defining: kinds of value} ^^{defining: kinds of value} ^^{values: kinds of value} ^^{kinds: enumerated values} ^^{units of measure}

-So much for making new and more specialised kinds of object – for example, new kinds of room, or new kinds of animal.
+So much for making new and more specialised kinds of `object` – for example, new kinds of `room`, or of `animal`.
 This allows us to describe the physical world in elegant ways, but what about concepts which aren't so physical?

-Without getting into philosophy, we can probably agree that numbers like 1, 2, 3, ..., and texts like "Jackdaws love my big sphinx of quartz", are not physical.
-Inside Inform, those are values, but not objects.
+To Inform, numbers like 1, 2, 3, ... and texts like `"Jackdaws love my big sphinx of quartz"` are not physical.
+They are values, but not objects, so they don't belong to the `object` kind.
+In fact, `number` and `text` are not kinds of any greater kind.

+> `number` ▹ 1821
+>
+> `text` ▹ `"Jackdaws love my big sphinx of quartz"`

 Inform already has a good stock of this sort of concept built in, so it may not immediately seem clear why we need to create new ones.
-But in fact this is very useful.
-To describe the physical world, we need concepts like (for example) distance and brightness.
-We want to say that two armchairs are 12 feet apart, or that a given light-bulb is very dim.
-Here, "twelve feet" and "very dim" are clearly not physical objects; they need to be values, but not objects.

-As these two examples suggest, sometimes we want a quantitative way to measure things, sometimes not. ^{@Thomas Hardy}, in his novel "The Return of the Native", writes:
+Most stories are not very calculational, after all, and don't obviously need new sorts of values.

+To see why we might, let's turn to a classic novel: ^{@Thomas Hardy}'s _The Return of the Native_ (1878).
+Here the narration involves a colour:

 > When he drew nearer he perceived it to be a spring van, ordinary in shape, but singular in colour, this being a lurid red.

 Hardy doesn't tell us that the wavelength of the light is 700nm, he tells us that the colour is "lurid red", and we understand.
-Later in the same chapter, Hardy writes:
+Colours turn up often in this novel:

+> He was a brown spot in the midst of an expanse of olive-green gorse.

+So perhaps we need an idea of colour where the values include `lurid red`, `brown` and `olive-green`.

+But on the other hand, we also have sentences like this one:

 > The loads were all laid together, and a pyramid of furze thirty feet in circumference now occupied the crown of the tumulus.

-and now we do have a quantitative measurement: thirty feet.
-This is how people write about the world, and how they read about it.
-So Inform needs to provide both sorts of measurement.
+and now we do have a quantitative measurement: "thirty feet".

+These are the two ways in which writers size up the world, so Inform provides both sorts of measurement: the qualitative and the quantitative.

-(a) Here is a qualitative example.
+1) Here is a qualitative example.
 Suppose we would like a candle lantern to burn down, gradually diminishing in brightness.
 Then we'll need a way to talk about the current strength of the flame, but only in vague terms.
 Here goes:

 	   Brightness is a kind of value.
 The brightnesses are guttering, weak, radiant and blazing.

+   So this creates, for example,

+   > `brightness` ▹ `guttering`

-"Brightness" is now a kind of value on a par with (for instance) "number" or "text".
-There are only four possible values, named as above.
-Kinds of value like this, where there are just a few named possibilities, are extremely useful, as we'll see.
+   This makes `Brightness` a kind of value on a par with `number` or `text`.
+But whereas they both have an almost infinite range of possible values, there are just four possible values of `brightness`, named as above.
+Kinds of value like this, with just a few named possibilities, are extremely useful, as we'll see.

-(b) Now a quantitative example:
+2) Now a quantitative example:

 	   Weight is a kind of value.
 1kg specifies a weight.

    The difference here is not the way we create the kind, but the way we tell Inform what the possible values are.
 Instead of a list, we teach Inform some notation.
-As a result, "26kg" is now a value, for instance.
+So now, for example:

+   > `weight` ▹ `26kg`

+   And this, like `number`, has an enormous range of possible values.

    Quantitative kinds like this are sometimes called "units", because – as in this example – they're often units in the sense of measuring things.
 Many Inform projects never need units, but they can still be very useful, and they're described in detail in the chapter on [Numbers and Equations].

 ## Properties again {PM_ValueCantHaveProperties} {PM_ValueCantHaveVProperties}

 ^^{properties} ^^{relations} ^^{properties: either/or properties} ^^{either/or properties} ^^{properties: value properties} ^^{value properties} ^^{properties: holding text} ^^{Kinds page of Index panel+ui+} ^^{user interface: Index panel: Kinds page} ^^{Index panel+ui+: Kinds page} ^^{even / odd (number)+adj+} ^^{odd / even (number)+adj+}

-So now we have seen two fundamental ideas: "value" and "kind".
+So now we have seen two fundamental ideas: _value_ and _kind_.
 We have seen how to make a source text which refers to many values – for example, Growler the Bengal tiger, 23kg, "Collapsed Dead End", blazing, 7, all values of different kinds.

 But we don't just want a way to refer to values, we want to lay out facts about them.
-Inform understands two sorts of fact, which it calls properties and relations.
+Inform understands two sorts of fact, which it calls _properties_ and _relations_.
 Properties are about single values in isolation: Growler is male.
 Relations are about how values interact with each other: Growler likes Bambi.
 (Or would like to eat Bambi, anyway.)
 Relations are really the central organising idea of Inform, and we've seen them many times already:

 	Growler is in the Savannah.

-expresses a relation called "containment" between Growler and the Savannah.
+expresses that the `containment relation` holds between the Savannah and Growler.
 Much more about this in the chapter on [Relations]: for now, let's go back to the simpler idea of properties.

-In Inform terms, a "property" is any fact about a value (other than its kind) which the author is allowed to choose.
+In Inform terms, a _property_ is any fact about a single value (other than its kind).
 For example,

 	Growler is an animal.
 Growler is male.
 The description of Growler is "What immortal hand or eye could frame thy fearful symmetry?".

 The first of these sentences talks about Growler's kind, but the other two sentences tell Inform about his properties.
-Properties are divided into either/or properties – "male" versus "female" – and value properties – such as the description of something, which can be any text.
+Properties are divided into _either/or properties_ – `male` versus `female` – and _value properties_ – such as the `description` of something, which can be any `text`.

-The Kinds index shows which kinds of object are allowed to have properties.
-Every object is, so there's no problem with Growler.
-In general, if Inform can find a sensible way to store properties, then it will allow them.
-But it won't allow (for example) properties of numbers.
-There are only a finite number of Bengal tigers in the world (fewer than three thousand, alas), so Inform can easily store individual description texts for each one of them.
-But there are an infinite range of numbers.
-(Inform does allow adjectives like "even" or "odd" to be used about number – saying "if 7 is odd" is fine, for example – but they are not properties in the Inform sense, because the author doesn't get to choose.
-The author can choose whether Growler is a male or female tiger, but not whether 7 is an even or an odd number.)
+Not all values can have properties.
+All objects can, so Growler is fine.
+There is only a finite number of Bengal tigers in the world (fewer than three thousand, alas), so Inform can easily store individual description texts for each one.
+But there is an infinite range of numbers.
+Although Inform does allow adjectives like `even` or `odd` to be used about numbers, those are descriptions and not properties.
+The author can declare that `Growler is female`, setting a property, but cannot declare that `7 is even.` That's not something which is up to the author to decide.

+_Footnote added in 2024_.
+During the lifetime of Inform 7, the Bengal Tiger has made a very slight comeback, and there are perhaps four thousand now.

 ## New either/or properties {PM_EitherOrAsValue} {PM_QualifiedCanBe} {PM_NonObjectCanBe} {PM_MiscellaneousEOProblem} {PM_ThisIsEitherOr}

 ^^{properties: either/or properties: defining} ^^{either/or properties: defining} ^^{defining: either/or properties} ^^{Inform 6 equivalent: attributes}

 Properties can't be handed out completely freely.
-In the previous chapter, [Things], we saw that we were allowed to make a chair "portable" and to make a room "dark".
+In the previous chapter, [Things], we saw that we were allowed to make a chair `portable` and to make a room `dark`.
 But if we try this the other way round, Inform produces a Problem message.
-This is because every property must be created in a way which lays out what values are allowed to have it.
+This is because every kind has its own set of permitted properties: or to put it the other way round, every property has its own set of kinds it can belong to.
 The Standard Rules built into Inform say that

 	A thing can be fixed in place or portable.

-and as a result it won't allow "The Savannah is portable" because the Savannah is a room, not a thing.
+and as a result it won't allow `The Savannah is portable` because the Savannah is a `room`, not a `thing`.

 We must do the same.
-To go back to our example "dead end" kind:
+To go back to our example `dead end` kind:

 	A dead end is either secret or ordinary.

 This creates just one new property, not two.
-The names are taken as the two states of a single either/or property: secret means not ordinary, ordinary means not secret.
+The names are taken as the two states of a single either/or property: `secret` means `not ordinary`, `ordinary` means `not secret`.
 Alternatively, we could just say:

 	A dead end can be secret.

-in which case the opposite of "secret" would be "not secret".
+in which case the only way to express the opposite of `secret` would be to write `not secret`.

-Now we have a property which can be given to any value of the kind "dead end".
-We're also free to add to the definitions of kinds which already exist, including those built into Inform: for instance,
+By giving them new properties, we can add to the definitions of any kinds which already exist, including those built into Inform: for instance,

 	A room is either indoors or outdoors.

-If we make the above definitions then all dead ends will be "ordinary" and all rooms "outdoors" unless the source text says otherwise.
-That is, in the absence of other information it's assumed that an either/or property is not true.
+If we make the above definitions then all `dead ends` will be `ordinary` and all rooms `outdoors` unless the source text says otherwise.
+That is, in the absence of other information it's assumed that an either/or property is _not_ true.
 We could reverse by writing:

 	A dead end is usually secret.
 A room is usually indoors.

 A property can be used by several kinds at once.
-For example, the built-in either/or property "open" is used by both doors and containers, even though door isn't a kind of container and container isn't a kind of door.
+For example, the built-in either/or property `open` is used by both `doors` and `containers`, even though `door` isn't a kind of `container` and `container` isn't a kind of `door`.
 In fact, although it's more usual to declare properties for whole kinds, they can actually be given to single values one at a time, if we like:

 	The umbrella is carried by the player.
 The umbrella can be open.

-And now the umbrella, which is a thing and not a door or container, can also have the property.
+And now the umbrella, which is a `thing` and not a `door` or `container`, can also have the property.
+But other things cannot, unless further sentences like this are written.

 ## New value properties {PM_PropertyOfKind1} {PM_PropertyCalledArticle} {PM_PropertyCalledPresence} {PM_PropertyNameForbidden} {PM_PropertyUninitialisable} {PM_BadVisibilityWhen} {PM_PropertyTooSpecific} {PM_PropertyKindUnknown} {PM_PropertyKindVague} {PM_PropertyKindClashes} {PM_BadProvides} {PM_RedundantThatVaries}